-Refund Schedule for Standard Fee Schedule
+Refund Schedule

-The AAA offers a refund schedule on filing fees connected with the Standard Fee Schedule.
-For cases with claims up to \$75,000, a minimum filing fee of \$350 will not be refunded.
-For all other cases, a minimum fee of \$600 will not be refunded.
+The AAA offers a refund schedule on filing fees.
+For cases with claims up to \$75,000, a minimum filing fee of \$300 will not be refunded.
+For all other cases, a minimum fee of \$500 will not be refunded.
 Subject to the minimum fee requirements, refunds will be calculated as follows:

-- > 100% of the filing fee, above the minimum fee, will be refunded if the case is settled or withdrawn within five calendar days of filing. - > 50% of the filing fee, will be refunded if the case is settled or withdrawn between six and 30 calendar days of filing. - > 25% of the filing fee will be refunded if the case is settled or withdrawn between 31 and 60 calendar days of filing.
+• 100% of the filing fee, above the minimum fee, will be refunded if the case is settled or withdrawn within five calendar days of filing.

+- 50% of the filing fee, in any case with filing fees in excess of \$500, will be refunded if the case is settled or withdrawn between six and 30 calendar days of filing.
+Where the filing fee is \$500, the refund will be \$200. - 25% of the filing fee will be refunded if the case is settled or withdrawn between 31 and 60 calendar days of filing.